edgedelta/docs/docs/configuration/inputs.md

 ## Elastic Beats

 If enabled, Elastic Beats allows you to specify an endpoint to have the agent listen on for incoming traffic from filebeats.
-This functionality is used in conjustion with the Logstash output configuration of filebeats.
+This functionality is used in conjunction with the Logstash output configuration of filebeats.

 ```yaml
   ports: